NasserAlghamdi-tech/robots-Arm/README.md

 i used js to show the values of each slider.
-CSS was used for the design and coloring. implemented the name attribute in html to use it with PHP where i connected my web page with the datebase created using mysql.
+CSS was used for the design and coloring. implemented the name attribute in html to use it with PHP where i connected my web page with the datebase created using mysql. as for the database, I made one table for the values of each slider, and a place that takes 0 or one for off and on